Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Preliminary

-where we have absorbed the constant common factor into the stepsize $\alpha$.
-Unfortunately, the Hessian of both \eqref{eq:obj1} and \eqref{eq:obj2} are unbounded from above, hence the valid set for the choice of the stepsize over the entire domain is empty.
-One solution which has been applied before in~\cite{Li2019c} is to find a huge bounded domain of $X$ such that iterations are guaranteed to stay within this domain and the objective functions have bounded Hessian and nonempty choice for the stepsize.
-In Section~\ref{sec:Triu-opt}, we need a similar theorem as well.
+where the constant is absorbed into the stepsize.
+Unfortunately, the Hessian of both \eqref{eq:obj1} and \eqref{eq:obj2} are unbounded from above.
+The valid set for the choice of the stepsize over the entire domain is empty.
+For both \eqref{eq:obj1} and \eqref{eq:obj2}, one can find a bounded domain such that iterations are guaranteed to stay within the domain.
+Then Hessians are bounded over the domain and the valid set for the stepsize is non-empty.

-As shown in Theorem~\ref{thm:obj1} and Theorem~\ref{thm:obj2}, the global minima are generated as a linear combination of eigenvectors corresponding to low-lying eigenvalues.
-Further computation is required to obtain the low-lying eigenpairs, which is needed in many practical computations like DFT for metallic systems, FCI, etc. We introduce two ways to compute eigenpairs from the global minimum $X$.
-The first way works only for \eqref{eq:obj1}.
-We can apply singular value decomposition (SVD) to $X$ and obtain the explicit decomposition $X = U_p \sqrt{-\Lambda_p} Q$.
-Hence the eigenpairs can be recovered explicitly.
-The second way working for both \eqref{eq:obj1} and \eqref{eq:obj2} is through Raleigh-Ritz method.
-Both ways for computing explicit eigenpairs cost $O(np^2)$ operations, which is negligible when $p \ll n$.
-When $p \sim n$ as in DFT calculation, the post processing cost is still cubic scaling in $n$ and lacks parallel efficiency.